Generic Name: tadalafil (ta-DAL-a-fil)

 Appropriate studies have not been performed on the relationship of age to the effects of Adcirca® and Alyq™ tablet in the pediatric population.
 Safety and efficacy have not been established.

 Appropriate studies performed to date have not demonstrated geriatric-specific problems that would limit the usefulness of tadalafil in the elderly.
-However, elderly patients are more sensitive to the effects of tadalafil and are more likely to have age-related kidney and liver problems, which may require caution and an adjustment in the dose for patients receiving tadalafil.
+However, elderly patients are more sensitive to the effects of tadalafil than younger adults.

 There are no adequate studies in women for determining infant risk when using this medication during breastfeeding.
 Weigh the potential benefits against the potential risks before taking this medication while breastfeeding.